 The meeting was successful and a small group of baptized believers continued steadfastly in the apostles’ doctrine under the leadership of Brother David Shores, Brother John Mac Author, and Brother Halenburg, and others in the homes of various members.
 The Fourth Avenue Church of Christ was established in the mid-thirties and was the only congregation of the Churches of Christ in Gainesville, Florida, where African-Americans could worship, until the early fifties.

 In 1943, Brother Author Goines was asked to take over as minister at the Trenton congregation.
-In 1945, Mr. and Mrs. B. T. Densen were baptized into the Lord’s church at Fourth Avenue by Brother Homer Black.
+In 1945, Mr. and Mrs. B. T. Densen were baptized into the Lord’s church at 4th Avenue by Bro.
+Homer Black.
 At that time, Brothers John Tumblin and Sam Woods were serving as Elders of the Fourth Avenue congregation.

 During the period of the mid to late fifties to the early seventies, there were three congregations of the Churches of Christ in Gainesville, Florida, where African-American were able to worship.
 These congregations were the Fourth Avenue Church of Christ, the Springhill Church of Christ, and the Fifteenth Street Church of Christ.